charlieroberts/imgd-4000-2023/tutorial_day_4_bp.md

 Note that calling `HitSomething` (which we defined as a UFUNCTION with the BlueprintNativeEvent specifier) is what actually triggers the event in Blueprints.
 We have to include that call.

 Compile your C++ code and then move on to creating / editing a blueprint subclass of it.
+DO NOT TEST IT AT THIS STAGE OR YOU WILL CRASH THE ENGINE.

 ### Into the Blueprint
 OK, so now we want to make a Blueprint “subclass” out of our `SpherePawn` C++ class, so that we can access the Blueprint event we created.